octolens/awesome-oss-investors/README.md

 All VCs in the list are sorted by 1) investment stage and 2) name (alphabetical order).

-VCs that are maked with a (*) are purely dedicated to open-source and/or did more than 10 investments in commercial open-source startups.
+VCs marked with a (*) are dedicated exclusively to commercial open-source and/or have made more than 10 investments in commercial open source startups.

 <!-- BEGIN VC LIST -->